Yash-Dabhade/Dance-Website/README.md

 # Super Dance Academy

 Super Dance Academy is website made for promotion of dance coaching centers.
-It is very attractive and beutiful website with animations and styling.
+It is very attractive and beautiful website with animations and styling.

 ## Tech Stack